-Funding Provider Eliaible to Funding Vincent Fairfax Family Foundation Amount: \$20,000 to \$50,000 (approx) Not-for-Profit Total Pool: Undisclosed DGR Required Location Rounds NSW,QLD Ongoing Funding Type Cash Grant G08398 Primary Category Community Services & Development
+Funding Provider Vincent Fairfax Family Foundation Location NSW,QLD Funding Type Cash Grant G08398 Eligible toNot-for-ProfitDGR Required Funding Amount: \$20,000 to \$50,000 (approx) Total Pool: Undisclosed Rounds Ongoing Primary Category Community Services & Development

 VFFF makes grants to charities registered with the Australian Charities and Not-for-profits Commission (ACNC).
 For grants over \$50,000, VFFF provides support for organisations working in NSW.
 Organisations based outside NSW are welcome to contact VFFF but it is unusual that grants are made for work outside NSW.
 For grants between \$20,000 and \$50,000, VFFF provides support for organisations working in NSW and Queensland.